PriyaSelvakumar123/PIC16F877A/README.md

     void port_mode(port n, mode_t m)         -  Configures an entire port (A-E) at once.

     void GPIO_pin_mode(int pin, mode_t m)    -  Sets a specific physical pin to INPUT or OUTPUT.

 ⚠️ Critical Hardware Notes for GPIO

-The ADCON1 Register
+⚠️ The ADCON1 Register

  On the PIC16F877A, PORTA and PORTE pins are multiplexed with Analog-to-Digital Converter (ADC) inputs.
 On power-up, they default to Analog mode.

 📚  Fix: To use them as digital GPIO, you must set ADCON1 = 0x06 (or 0x07).
 This switches the  pins to Digital mode so your TRIS settings actually take effect.

-The Open-Drain Pin (RA4)
+⚠️The Open-Drain Pin (RA4)

 Pin RA4 is unique.
 It is an Open-Drain output.

   📚  Behavior: It can pull a signal to Ground (LOW), but it cannot pull it to VCC (HIGH) on its own.

   📚  Requirement: You must use an external pull-up resistor (typically 10k ohm) if you want to use RA4 as a digital output.

-PORTB Pull-ups
+⚠️PORTB Pull-ups

   📚  Your keypad.c driver uses OPTION_REG &= ~(1<<7).
 This enables internal weak pull-up resistors on PORTB.
-This is a great hardware-saving feature that eliminates the need for        8 external resistors when connecting a keypad.
+This is a great hardware-saving feature that eliminates the need for 8 external resistors

+  when connecting a keypad.

 Peripherals